AINGT/AI--N.G.Tired./README.md

 # AI Never Get Tired (AI N.G.T)

 Welcome to the official repository for the **AI Never Get Tired** project.
 Here you will find key resources, including the whitepaper, smart contract code, and updates about our project.
+## Our Vision
+We believe in breaking boundaries and challenging perspectives.
+AI N.G.T is not just a token; it’s a movement toward embracing the future of AI and blockchain collaboration.
+By combining decentralized mechanisms with real-world AI integration, we are paving the way for something extraordinary.
 ## Whitepaper
 Discover the full vision behind AI N.G.T, including our mission, tokenomics, and roadmap for decentralized finance innovation.